mrporterphysics/mrporterphysics.github.io/Presentations/APETM/talks/RPEnergy2025.md

 * **Kinetic Energy** - when energy is stored in ***motion***
-* **Spring interaction energy** - energy stored when an object stretches or compresses a spring
+* **Spring Potential Energy** - energy stored when an object stretches or compresses a spring

 ---